RegioHelden/modulesync-config-django/README.md

 ## Publish your changes

-Commit the changes to a merge request on this repo.
+Commit the changes to a pull request on this repo.
 The build pipeline will first do a dry run for the reviewer to be able to check the changes.

-When the MR is merged into the main branch, another pipeline job will create the MRs on the target projects.
+When this PR is merged into the main branch, another pipeline job will create the PRs on the target projects.

-Once they're approved, they will be assigned back to the modulesync MR author for merging.

 ## ModuleSync Docs